maxmind/libmaxminddb/doc/libmaxminddb.md

   file.
 * `MMDB_IO_ERROR` - an IO operation failed.
 Check errno for more details.
 * `MMDB_CORRUPT_SEARCH_TREE_ERROR` - looking up an IP address in the search tree gave us an impossible result.
-The database is probably damaged or was generated incorrectly.
+The database is damaged or was generated incorrectly or there is a bug in the libmaxminddb code.
 * `MMDB_INVALID_METADATA_ERROR` - something in the database is wrong.
 This includes missing metadata keys as well as impossible values (like an `ip_version` of 7).